 Q: What gifted education strategies are utilized in GUSD?

-A: First through sixth grade teachers in GUSD utilize three main strategies in their classrooms in order to support the needs of students with high-ability.
+A: Kindergarten through sixth grade teachers in GUSD utilize three main strategies in their classrooms in order to support the needs of students with high-ability.
 They are:

 -Depth and Complexity

 Depth and complexity is a set of 11 prompts that are one of the main strategies we use in GUSD to deepen and enrich learning.
 These prompts came from research on: (1) Advanced Placement exams, (2) the needs of high-ability students, and (3) the structure of academic fields of study.
 The concepts of Depth and Complexity represent what experts know about their field.

 Thematic instruction is a long-standing approach to education.
 Use of a theme allows for connections to be made between and across several sources of information, disciplines of study, and/or works of literature.
 With thematic instruction, meaning-making is the goal.
 It facilitates the organization of facts and how they relate to a larger context.

 Justification for use with high-ability learners: Students with unique and/or high-ability tend to move through stages of abstract thinking more quickly.
 Thematic instruction promotes wider, more complex representations of meaning.
 It enables students to recognize the variety of ways in which people make sense of the world and organize knowledge across disciplines of study.

 Independent Study is a means to differentiate curriculum for interests and abilities of individual students.
 The steps of independent study mirror the research process and include: identifying an area of interest, writing a research question, gathering resources, researching, summarizing, and sharing findings.